Agricultural Literacy Curriculum Matrix

 Flower Power (Grades 3-5)

-Students will observe physical characteristics of flowers and explore principles of pollination.
+Students observe physical characteristics of flowers and explore principles of pollination.

 Activity 1: Flower Dissection

 - Contact a local florist and ask if they have some old flowers they will be discarding; look for flowers that exhibit easily identifiable parts: lilies, roses, tulips, columbines, irises, petunias, snapdragons, and sunflowers)

 - 5-gallon bucket with water to store the cut flowers

 - The Basic Parts of a Flower handout